dodyya/ehpx/README.md

 ```

 Writes `admissible_monomials.txt` to the working directory, listing every admissible monomial by degree up to degree 20.
 To change the cutoff, edit `N_MAX` in `src/bin/gen.rs`.

+Yes, a lot of this was vibe coded.
+Parsers are a solved problem, and the rest is just recursively evaluating expressions; I'll write artisanal code when the problem I'm solving requires it.